-- Understands the Christian worldview and have a global vision for fulfilling the Great Commission. - Demonstrates significant knowledge of the Bible, interpret Scripture's original meaning, and apply Scripture to contemporary situations. - Integrates systematic and historical theology into a larger biblical framework.
+- Understands the Christian worldview and have a global vision for fulfilling the Great Commission. - Demonstrates significant knowledge of the Bible, interpret Scripture's original meaning, and apply Scripture to contemporary situations. - Integrates systematic and historical theology into a larger biblical framework

+REMED IAL/PRE-REQUISITE COURSES

+42490 Cooperative Program 2

+BIBLIC AL AND THEOLOGICAL STUDIES 33 HOURS

 20200 Introduction to the Old Testament I 3

 20220 Introduction to the Old Testament II 3

 22100 Biblical Hermeneutics 3

 22200 Introduction to the New Testament I 3

 22220 Introduction to the New Testament II 3

 25100 Introduction to Church History I 3

 25120 Introduction to Church History II 3

-26200 Southern Baptist Heritage

-and Mission 3

-27060 Systematic Theology I 3
+27060 Systematic Theology I: Theological Prolegomena, and the Nature and Works of God 3

-27070 Systematic Theology II 3
+27070 Systematic Theology II: Christ, Salvation, and the Holy Spirit 3

-27080 Systematic Theology III 3
+27080 Systematic Theology III: Baptist Theology and the Church, and Eschatology of Scripture

 29250 Survey of Christian Ethics 3

+MISSIC ONS, EVANGELISM AND MINISTRY 9 HOURS

 28700 Christian Apologetics 3

-32100 Personal Evangelism 3
+32100 Personal Evangelism and Devotion 3

 32960 Introduction to Missiology 3

+UNRES TRICTED ELECTIVES 6 HOURS